by Carolyn Gregoire

 He spoke on a panel of experts in education and family life who convened to discuss the pressure facing children to succeed at all ages based on an increasingly impossible standard.
 The panel’s members were Solomon; Anne Marie Slaughter, President and CEO of the New America Foundation; Lisa Yvette Waller, Ph.D., High School Director at The Dalton School; Melvin White, Lead Counsel, Litigation & Risk Management, Clearspire; and Liza Mundy, Director, Breadwinning and Caregiving Program, New America.
 All agreed that the same characteristics continue to be at play — only with greater reach, more intensity and higher stakes — during the college admissions process.
 In this paradigm, admission is a sign of success; rejection a sign of unworthiness and future turmoil.

 “This seems like a narrow definition for success for someone who is 18,” said Solomon.
 “It seemed a much more narrow, and in fact ludicrous, definition of success for someone who is five.”

 However, a more nuanced definition of success for children — one that takes into account their happiness and individual strengths — can be more difficult for parents to conceptualize and help their kids strive for.
 It’s tempting for parents to view college admission as a sign of their child’s success (or lack thereof) because it’s easily quantifiable, explained Solomon.
 The child either gets in, or they get rejected, and an enormous amount of weight is then attached to either outcome.

 “Whether your child is happy is a very complicated measurement,” said Solomon.
 “You may believe your child is happy when they aren’t.
 But you know whether your child got into Princeton — that’s very clear, and I think that clarity ends up formalizing a sense of success.”

-(Read the full article at The Huffington Post.)
+(To read the full article, please visit The Huffington Post.)